vtsyvina/CliqueSNV/README.md

 1.5.5
 - Change output from txt to json for ease of parsing
 - "-tl"  parameter to set time limit

+1.5.6
+- "-sp", "-ep" parameters
+- more error codes and messages in JSON output

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com